Azure-Samples/ms-identity-javascript-angular-tutorial/2-Authorization-I/1-call-graph/Readme-incremental.md

 > :information_source: See the community call: [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A)

-> :information_source: See the community call: [Deep dive on using MSAL.js to integrate Angular single-page applications with Azure Active Directory](https://www.youtube.com/watch?v=EJey9KP1dZA)
+> :information_source: See the community call: [Deep dive on using MSAL.js to integrate Angular single-page applications with Microsoft Entra ID](https://www.youtube.com/watch?v=EJey9KP1dZA)

 ## Scenario

-1. The client Angular SPA uses **MSAL Angular** to sign-in and obtain a JWT access token from **Azure AD**.
+1. The client Angular SPA uses **MSAL Angular** to sign-in and obtain a JWT access token from **Microsoft Entra ID**.
-2. The access token is used as a *bearer token* to authorize the user to call the Microsoft Graph protected **Azure AD**.
+2. The access token is used as a *bearer token* to authorize the user to call the Microsoft Graph protected **Microsoft Entra ID**.

 ![Overview](./ReadmeFiles/topology.png)